-April 2001 Standards for ADR Recommends framework (= guidelines for developing standards, a code and enforcement of code by appropriate means); recognise diversity Service providers to adopt and comply with code of practice Service providers to have a complaints mechanism Examine feasibility of ADR Ombudsman Monitor complaints Compliance based predominantly on self-regulation Compliance with code of practice as part of Commonwealth contracts Other governments also to require compliance with a code Consumer education activities to encourage code Mandating bodies give special attention to quality Review of statutory provision Determine need for accreditation of practitioners Accrediting bodies develop mutual recognition Selection process to be fair, transparent, effective Engagement of practitioner based on knowledge, skills and ethics, not necessarily tertiary qualifications Training providers inform participants of expected outcomes Training take account of (framework); be performance based, and use best practice learning strategies Explore peak body Resources commensurate with risks and benefits Improved data collection April 2001 On-line ADR This is a background paper only and is not intended to state Background paper NADRAC's position.
-It was placed on the web-site, with Dackground paper 1 1 an invitation for comment from interested parties.
+Standards for ADR Recommends framework (= guidelines for developing standards, a code and enforcement of code by appropriate means); recognise diversity Service providers to adopt and comply with code of practice Service providers to have a complaints mechanism Examine feasibility of ADR Ombudsman Monitor complaints Compliance based predominantly on self-regulation Compliance with code of practice as part of Commonwealth contracts Other governments also to require compliance with a code Consumer education activities to encourage code Mandating bodies give special attention to quality Review of statutory provision Determine need for accreditation of practitioners Accrediting bodies develop mutual recognition Selection process to be fair, transparent, effective Engagement of practitioner based on knowledge, skills and ethics, not necessarily tertiary qualifications Training take account of (framework); be performance based, and use best practice learning strategies Explore peak body Resources commensurate with risks and benefits • Improved data collection On-line ADR This is a background paper only and is not intended to state NADRAC's position.
+It was placed on the web-site, with Ducher ound puper an invitation for comment from interested parties.
+Standards for ADR On-line ADR Background paper